juliehub/AWS-DevOpsLab/cicd-api.md

 - CFExecutionRole
 - CFExecutionPolicy

-It returns a `CloudFormation Execution Role ARN` and a `CloudFormation Execution Policy ARN`
+It returns the following outputs:
+|

 ### 2. Creating the CI/CD pipeline in the tools account
 - On the AWS CloudFormation console, choose `Create stack`.